heliosdesign/helios-wp-boilerplate/README.md

 3. Download WordPress from [wordpress.org](https://wordpress.org).
 4. Add all the WordPress files &mdash; except for the `wp-content` directory &mdash; to the root of the project.
 Add any of the plugins or themes that you want to their respective directories in `wp-content`.
 5. Run `$ npm install` to get the tooling dependencies.
-6. If you change the name of your theme from `base-theme` (as you should), open `gulpfile.js` and update the `cwd` variable on line 6.
+6. If you change the name of your theme, child theme or base plugin (as you should), make sure you adjust the appropriate path in the `chdirs` object at the top of `gulpfile.js`.
 7. Change the meta information at the top of `src/sass/global/_template-header.sass` in the theme directory.
 8. Run `$ gulp` to recompile the CSS with the new template information and to make sure Gulp is running without errors.
 9. Create your database and run the WordPress install by navigating to the URL and following the directions.